dagle/movix/README.md

 First install guessit and golang, then type:

 ```
-make install
+make && make install
 ```

 ## Config
 To use movix, you first need to configure it.
 The config file is located at XDGHOME/movix/config (defaults to ~/.config/movix/config).
-You need atleast these 2 variables in the config
+You need atleast this variable
 ```
 	Mediapath: "/home/dagle/download/movix/"
 ```